dearlordylord/branching/POST2.md

 }
 ```

-Or course, switch/case is almost always used instead of if/else:
+I see switch/case used more often than if/else:

 ```typescript
 function reducer(state: State, action: Action): State {